Milton Keynes and North Bucks

 • Galleon Old Wolverton Road Milton Keynes MK12 5NL Telephone(01908) 314385

 Pleasant canal side pub.
 Parking is on the opposite side of the road and also down the lane at the side of the pub.
-Three handpumps, with usually two in use, with beers from Heineken lists.
-The beer garden, containing children's play area, can also be accessed directly from this lane.
+Three handpumps, usually two in use, with beers from Heineken lists.
+The beer garden can also be accessed directly from this lane.

 • Giffard Park Inn Broadway Avenue Milton Keynes MK14 5QN Telephone(01908) 210025